Watch Joshua-Ruiz Jr and Katie Taylor's undisputed world title fight versus Delfine Persoon on June 1, live on Sky Sports Box Office

-Katie Taylor’s historic undisputed title fight against Delfine Persoon has been added to the undercard for Anthony Joshua’s US debut against Jarrell Miller, live on Sky Sports Box Office.
+Katie Taylor’s historic undisputed title fight against Delfine Persoon has been added to the undercard for Anthony Joshua’s US debut against Andy Ruiz Jr, live on Sky Sports Box Office.

 The unified lightweight champion became the first Irish fighter to hold three world titles when she defeated Rose Volante to add the WBO to her WBA and IBF belts, and she will now battle Persoon for the last remaining WBC strap at Madison Square Garden on June 1.